GRAND: Graph Release with Assured Node Differential Privacy: Node Differential Privacy and Latent Space Models

 and $\sigma$ is the sigmoid function.
 Taking $Z_i = (X_i, \alpha_i)$, this model is a special case of the general latent space model. \end{ex}

-If one is willing to introduce additional constraint bounds on the parameter space, the model can be further simplified as below.

-\begin{ex}[Random dot product graph (RDPG) \citep{young2007random}] We say $A$ is a network generated from a generalized random dot product model if there exists a distribution $F$ on $\mathbb{R}^d$, such that $A$ follows the generative procedure below\footnote{There is an additional constraint on the domain of $F$ such that any two random vectors $Z_1, Z_2$ from this distribution must have $Z_1^TZ_2 \in [0,1]$.}:
+\begin{ex}[Random Dot Product Graph \citep{young2007random}] We say $A$ is a network generated from a generalized random dot product graph (RDPG) if there exists a distribution $F$ on $\mathbb{R}^d$, such that $A$ follows the generative procedure below:

-where the support of $F$ guarantees the validity of the generalized inner product as a probability. \end{ex} The RDPG model can be further modified following \cite{rubin2022statistical} resulting in the so-called generalized RDPG (gRDPG).
+where the support of $F$ guarantees that the generalized inner product is a probability. \end{ex} The RDPG model can be further modified following \cite{rubin2022statistical} resulting in the so-called generalized RDPG (gRDPG).
 Many other widely used random network models in literature are special cases of the above models.
 For example, the stochastic block model (SBM) \citep{holland1983stochastic} and its variants \citep{karrer2011stochastic,airoldi2008mixed,sengupta2018block,li2018hierarchical,jin2019optimal,li2023community}, as well as various $\beta$-models \citep{chatterjee2011random,chen2021analysis} can be seen as special cases of the inner product latent space model.

-\begin{rem} Depending on the specific model within the latent space model family, several standard model estimation procedures are available to estimate $Z_i$'s with a given $A$.
-These include the gradient descent for the inner product latent space model \citep{ma2020universal} and the adjacency spectral embedding for the RDPG family \citep{athreya2017statistical,rubin2022statistical}. \end{rem}

 \begin{rem} In most of the latent space models, the latent vectors are identifiable only up to some operator $\mathcal{O}^d$, depending on the specific format of $W$.
 For example, under the inner product latent space model or the RDPG, $\mathcal{O}^d$ can be any $d\times d$ orthogonal transformation.
 Such operators are usually not crucial when using these models, and would not result in difficulties in our analysis.
-For notational simplicity, throughout this paper, when we discuss the recovery of latent vectors or their distributions, the recovery can be up to such an unidentifiable operator. \end{rem}
+For notational simplicity, in this paper, when we discuss the recovery of latent vectors or their distributions, the recovery can be up to such an unidentifiable operator. \end{rem}

-\begin{rem} Another class of random network models, the graphon model \citep{bickel2009nonparametric} can also be written in the form of the latent space model in Definition~\ref{defi:generic}.
-However, there is one key difference: As stated in the definition, the latent space model typically assumes the link function $W$ to be known while the distribution of the latent vectors, $F$, can be unknown.
-In contrast, a graphon model has one dimensional latent variables $Z_i$'s with known $F$ (the uniform distribution), while the link function (graphon) $W$ is unknown.
-In this paper, we focus on the scenario of the latent space model with known $W$ but unknown $F$.
-We leave the study of node DP under the graphon model for future work. \end{rem}